mangeshraut712/AssistMe-VirtualAssistant/README.md

 AssistMe is a sophisticated AI chat experience featuring an exact ChatGPT.com-inspired UI with advanced metadata display, conversation management, and a robust FastAPI backend that proxies requests to OpenRouter.
 It includes modern features like response metadata, voice input, file uploads, and comprehensive benchmarking tools.

+## Demo

+Try the live demo: [https://assist-me-virtual-assistant.vercel.app/](https://assist-me-virtual-assistant.vercel.app/)

+Note: The demo frontend points to a local backend by default.
+For a fully functional online experience, set up the backend API with your own OpenRouter API key.

 ## Project Structure

 ```